rvajustin/playground-sample-nodejs-api/README.md

 ---

 ## Getting started
 Fork & clone the repository locally to work with the code.
-You'll beed nodejs version 14.x.
+You'll need nodejs version 14.x and express 4.17.x.
+Install express by running `npm install express`

 ## Running locally
 Run the following code from the repository root to start the application locally